Finiteness criteria for Gorenstein homological dimension and some invariants of groups

 \begin{Lemma} Let $M$, $N$ be two $kG$-modules.
-Then, \begin{itemize} \item [(i)]If $M$ is a flat $kG$-module and the $kG$-module $N$ is $k$-flat, then the $kG$-module $M\otimes_k N$ is also flat. \item[(ii)]If the $kG$-module $N$ is $k$-flat, then $\textrm{fd}_{kG}(M\otimes_k N)\leq \textrm{fd}_{kG}M$. \end{itemize} \end{Lemma}
+Then: \begin{itemize} \item [(i)]If $M$ is a flat $kG$-module and the $kG$-module $N$ is $k$-flat, then the $kG$-module $M\otimes_k N$ is also flat. \item[(ii)]If the $kG$-module $N$ is $k$-flat, then $\textrm{fd}_{kG}(M\otimes_k N)\leq \textrm{fd}_{kG}M$. \end{itemize} \end{Lemma}

-\begin{proof}(i) Since the direct limit of flat modules is flat and the direct limit commutes with the tensor functor, invoking the Govorov-Lazard theorem, it suffices to assume that $M=kG$.
+\begin{proof}(i) Since the direct limit of flat modules is flat and the direct limit commutes with the tensor functor, in view of the Govorov-Lazard theorem, it suffices to assume that $M=kG$.
 Then, $M\otimes_k N=kG\otimes_k N$ which is a flat $kG$-module.

 (ii) It suffices to assume that $\textrm{fd}_{kG}M=n<\infty$.
 Consider a flat resolution of the $kG$-module $M$.
 Since $N$ is $k$-flat, we obtain the induced exact sequence which constitutes a $kG$-flat resolution of $ M\otimes_k N$ by (i).
 Thus, $\textrm{fd}_{kG}(M\otimes_k N)\leq n$.\end{proof}